Federal Writers' Project: Film

-The Slave Narrative Collection featured in the HBO documentary, Unchained Memories: Readings from the Slave Narratives and includes Angela Bassett and Samuel L. Jackson performing dramatic readings of the transcripts.
+The Slave Narrative Collection was featured in the HBO documentary, Unchained Memories: Readings from the Slave Narratives.
+The film includes actors Angela Bassett and Samuel L. Jackson performing dramatic readings of selected transcripts.

-The 1999 film Cradle Will Rock, by Tim Robbins, while depicting the events of the Federal Theatre Project (FTP), dramatizes the attacks against Federal One (via the HUAC), which helped shutter both the FTP and the FWP.
+The 1999 film Cradle Will Rock, by Tim Robbins, while depicting the events of the Federal Theatre Project (FTP), dramatizes the attacks against Federal One by HUAC.
+Its efforts resulted in closing both the FTP and the FWP.

 Proposal for a new Federal Writers' Project

-In the wake of the 2020 COVID-19 pandemic and consequent global economic disruption, several writers and politicians called for a new U.S. Federal Writers’ Project.
-In May 2021, on the anniversary of the original project, Congressman Ted Lieu and Congresswoman Teresa Leger Fernandez introduced legislation to create a new FWP, administered by the Department of Labor, that would hire unemployed and underemployed writers.
-Supporters of the legislation included James Fallows, Ruth Dickey, and Jonathan Lethem.
+In the wake of the 2020 COVID-19 pandemic and consequent global economic disruption, several writers and politicians called for a new U.S. Federal Writers' Project.
+In May 2021, on the anniversary of the original project, Congressman Ted Lieu and Congresswoman Teresa Leger Fernandez introduced legislation to create a new FWP, to be administered by the Department of Labor, that would hire unemployed and underemployed writers.
+Supporters of the legislation included writers James Fallows, Ruth Dickey, and Jonathan Lethem.